 Assimilation

-LICOR Ion Chromatography data shows two different trends in assimilation between our Control and Punch Experiments.
+LICOR data shows two different trends in assimilation between our Control and Punch Experiments.
 Control data shows a highly variable range of assimilation rates over the light intensities which our LICOR device submitted our sample to.
 Our punch data show a trendline with a constant negative slope of assimilation rate per increase in light intensity, lower overall efficiency and a much lower range of variance from the trend line of assimilation values for the domain of light intensities in which the plant was subjected to.

 Our control readings show the ability for our sample plant to produce a local maximum assimilation rate of .2 (µmol m⁻² s⁻¹) , when exposed to a 200 (µmol m⁻² s⁻¹) light intensity.
 The data recorded from the LICOR device shows an immediate loss in the plant’s ability utilize light in the process of assimilation through photosynthesis.
 Time of leaf puncture was at x = -60(s), the time our readings were started was at x = 0(s), Our test was concluded at x = 1500(s).

-• The equation of the line for our Ion Chromatography readings for Assimilation rates vs Light Intensity on our control sample was f(x) = (-3.98 e-5)(x) +( 0.106), our r2 value was = 0.071.
+• The equation of the line for our LICOR readings for Assimilation rates vs Light Intensity on our control sample was f(x) = (-3.98 e-5)(x) +( 0.106), our r2 value was = 0.071.

-• The equation of the line for our Ion Chromatography readings for assimilation rates vs light intensity on our punch sample was f(x) = (-5.38 e-5)(x)+(0.0775), our r2 value was = 0.807
+• The equation of the line for our LICOR readings for assimilation rates vs light intensity on our punch sample was f(x) = (-5.38 e-5)(x)+(0.0775), our r2 value was = 0.807

 Our data shows that the ability to photosensitize in our sample leaf was non-existent immediately after hole punch damage has occurred.
 To further back our analysis of post damage data, readings could be taken of an area of the damaged leaf without the missing diameter.
 This would allow us to determine whether a missing circular diameter within our reading head contributed to our null assimilation rate readings.